ZeinaliAmin/StoreFront/README.md

 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
 File: about.html
 Lines: 140 - 152
-Created about.html page for general description on customers store
+Created about.html page for general description on customers store (Click on Title to go back to homepage)

 File: aboutController.java
 Lines: 12-17